Harris Steinberg fears that Philadelphia’s Delaware waterfront may be returning to the bad old days.

 Reached for comment, representatives of the Delaware River Waterfront Corporation (DRWC) retained a scrupulously neutral tone.
-Like CDAG, it had the bill a few days in advance.
+Like CDAG, the organization had the bill only a few days in advance.
 But DRWC hadn’t realized it would be introduced within the week.
 It is reviewing the legislation now.

 For Squilla, this bill is simply reflective of the idea that the overlay should be a living document that is subject to change.

 “We are looking at this as a true example of continued collaboration with DRWC, CDAG, and community groups along the river,” says Squilla.
 “You have to be willing to change with the times.
 We are seeing that what we have there now is causing a little development, but not that big push we thought we’d get initially.”